-We’re told that demand among those residents and members far exceeded available slots, and there’s already a lengthy waitlist for guests who are interested in booking the experience.
-The general public on-sale date for the Private Jet Adventure was scheduled for June 28, 2022.
-It’s unknown whether waitlist spots will be available then, or if that too will fill up.
+We were told at the time by a credible source that demand among those residents and members far exceeded available slots, and there was a lengthy waitlist for guests who are interested in booking the experience.
+The general public on-sale date never happened last year as a result.

 As you can see from our critical commentary below, this Disney Parks Private Jet Adventure holds no appeal for us.
-We also question why those with the means would opt for this as opposed to something by an actual luxury brand or a do it yourself trip.
-However, we never questioned whether this would sell out.
+We also question why those with the means would do this as opposed to something by an actual luxury brand or a do it yourself trip.
+However, we never questioned whether this would sell out last year.
 With so few slots and so many affluent Disney fans, that much was always a foregone conclusion.

-Now the question becomes whether Adventures by Disney will add dates for the Disney Parks Around The World – A Private Jet Adventure.
 While it’s not for me, I’m curious what level of demand exists for this and how much of that is due to its perceived exclusivity.
-In other words, if there were 5 dates instead of 1 from the outset, would it have booked much more slowly?
+In other words, if there were 5-10 dates from the outset, would it have booked much more slowly?
 How many dates could be added before there’s a drop-off?
-We’ll probably find out soon.

 Between stops the Asia parks and Disneyland Paris, the private jet will make several detours to 3 iconic landmarks: the Taj Mahal, Pyramids of Giza, and Eiffel Tower.
 Throughout the trip, you’ll stay in world-class accommodations, including the rare opportunity to be a guest at Summit Skywalker Ranch.
 Naturally, you’ll travel in luxury via a VIP-configured Boeing 757, operated by Icelandair, with long-range capabilities.
 Presumably, it also has efficient WiFi for casually gloating about the posh experience via realtime Instagram updates.
 If not, well…that’s a dealbreaker for me!